lf-edge/ekuiper/docs/en_US/extension/source.md

 The [Randome Source](../../../plugins/sources/random.go) is a good example.

+### Rewindable source
+If the [rule checkpoint](../rules/state_and_fault_tolerance.md#source-consideration) is enabled, the source requires to be rewindable.
+That means the source need to implement both ``api.Source`` and ``api.Rewindable`` interface.

+A typical implementation is to save an ``offset`` as a field of the source.
+And update the offset value when reading in new value.
+Notice that, when implementing GetOffset() will be called by Kuiper system which means the offset value can be accessed by multiple go routines.
+So a lock is required when read or write the offset.

 ### Deal with configuration

 Kuiper configurations are formatted as yaml and it provides a centralize location _/etc_ to hold all the configurations.
 Inside it, a subfolder _sources_ is provided for the source configurations including the extended sources.